 Figure 4.
-WEF Global Competitiveness Report 2009-2010, Indonesia rankings ever, in most of the region the period from 2003 to 2007 was one of renewed expansion: growth of manufactures grew by 28 percent per year in China, 15 percent in Thailand and a remarkable 21 percent in Vietnam.
+WEF Global Competitiveness Report 2009-2010, Indonesia rankings

+Table 1 shows that growth of manufactured exports slowed during the crisis period and its immediate aftermath, which also covers the period of the 2001 economic slowdown in the United States.
+However, in most of the region the period from 2003 to 2007 was one of renewed expansion: growth of manufactures grew by 28 percent per year in China, 15 percent in Thailand and a remarkable 21 percent in Vietnam.
 Even India (17 percent) and Brazil (16 percent) made impressive strides in exporting manufactures.
-Although Indonesia's six percent growth was faster than that recorded during the crisis period, it was considerably slower than the country's own pre-crisis record and inferior to other countries in the region with the exception of the Philippines.12
+Although Indonesia's six percent growth was faster than that recorded during the crisis period, it was considerably slower than the country's own pre-crisis record and inferior to other countries in the region with the exception of the Philippines.